pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 };
 ```

 We will use `useReducer` hook to manage the state.
-So, we need to add another type for it.
-In this state, we will have the API response, then some flags whether the data is currently loading or has errored etc.
+So, we already have defined `TaskListState` as the state's type.
+In the state, we have the API response, then some flags whether the data is currently loading or has errored etc. We will also add the `ProjectData` type to it.

 ```ts
 export interface TaskListState {